 All projects must meet the Incubation stage requirements and following a successful Graduation Review, progress to Adopted.
 It is possible that some projects may be approved as Incubation and pass a Graduation Review at the same time to advance directly to Adopted.
 A project that does not pass a Graduation Review remains at the Incubation stage unless the TAC votes to transition the project to Archive status.
 Alternatively, the TAC or the project TSC may vote to exit the lifecycle under specific terms for transfer of trademarks and other key assets.

-To be accepted at the Incubation stage, a project must:
+To be accepted at the Sandbox stage, a project must:

 - Submit a completed Project Contribution Proposal Template to the TAC, or the TAC’s designated recipient for contribution proposals.